redhat-sap/bookbag-SAP-lab-summit2021/workshop/content/exercise1.md

 ![3Scale promotion](images/3scale_stage_promotion.gif)

 Once the APIcast has been promoted to Stage you can test it.
 From the same window where you have promoted to Stage, check the `Staging APIcast` section and get the URL from `Example curl for testing`.
 There are different ways to check this.
-You can use your browser, or you can use curl or a tool like `Postman`, which is the option selected for this demo.
+You can use your browser, or you can use curl or a tool like `Postman` (you can use the online version creating a free acount on https://www.postman.com/), which is the option selected for this demo.
 Check the `Analytical Reporting` backend configuration on the `APIcast Configuration` section form the same window you did the promotion.
 You will see the initial configuration done for the `Analytical Reporting` Backend you did when configuring the Backend.
 The `Public Path` configured for this one, in particular, is `/reporting`, and this is the path we need to add to the Stagging URL to test our API.

 ![APIcast path](images/apicast_path.png)